 - Wait until one coat dries before applying the next one.

-- Allow the final coat of polyurethane to fully dry (cure) before using it.
+- Allow the finish to fully dry (cure) before using it.

-When dry, polyurethane will form a glossy clear coat over enamel paint, protecting it from moisture, water, and scratches.
-Polyurethane also improves the durability of the enamel paint, helping it last longer.
-Since polyurethane has no color (no paint pigments), it doesn’t change the color of the enamel paint finish.
+When dry, the sealant will form a glossy clear coat, protecting the surface from moisture, water, and scratches.
+It also improves the durability of the paint, helping it last longer.
+Since polyurethane has no color (no paint pigments), it won’t change the color of the existing finish.

 You can mix enamel paint with oil-based polyurethane, and acrylic enamel paint (water-based) with water-based polyurethane.
 However, mixing enamel paint with water-based polyurethane won’t work because of the difference in the paint base (solvent).